- Rights of the organizer:

 Referring to the shows organized with a limited number of dog's entries, once reached the maximum amount, no more entries will be allowed and accepted, except for those received in the same day of that when the max value was reached.
 We would like to remember you that for logistical reasons our National and/or International Dog Shows are limited enrolment.
 When the maximum number available is reached, all the entries will close early.
 For organizing reasons, could be accepted only the entries a) made and paid with credit card directly on www.dogshowsanmarino.com b) with payment made together with the entries transmitted by other operators i.e. doglle.com , during the day in which the max number was reached.
 So, this limited number of entries, could be exceeded, without giving rights to claims to the persons who didn't entered and paid in time.

-- Waiving show participation: in the event of waiving participation in the show, communicated by means of email or fax to the KCSM administration office by the second closing date, a 30% refund of the fee paid is provided for, net of any bank costs and commission (only for documented cases of force majeure).
+- Waiving show participation: in the event of waiving participation in the show, communicated by means of email or fax to the KCSM administration office by the second closing date and/or early closure, a 30% refund of the fee paid is provided for, net of any bank costs and commission (only for documented cases of force majeure).

 - Vaccinations: All subjects registered to the exhibitions shall comply with the normal vaccinations against rabies and the vaccination series dating to at least one month before the date of the expo.
 Each subject will therefore have to carry their health booklet updated.